uw-ssec/rse-guidelines/fundamentals/computing-development-environments/docker.md

 ### 3. Docker Container

-A container is a standard unit of software that get's spun up from an image.
+A container is a standard unit of software that gets spun up from an image.
 This is the running software application that you have built.
 It is lightweight and easily scalable and tools like [Kubernetes](https://kubernetes.io/) are used to orchestrate the deployment of these containers in production.

+### 4. Container Registry

+As mentioned above, container images can be stored in a Registry.
+A container registry is a centralized place to store, manage, distribute, and retrieve container images.

+The most popular free registry currently is [Docker Hub](https://hub.docker.com/), but there is now the [Github Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) as well.

+Like an app store, Docker Hub serves various images and image versions.
+As you can see [here](https://hub.docker.com/r/pangeo/base-image/tags) these are the various `tags` for the example image.

+**You can go through the [Docker 101](https://www.docker.com/101-tutorial/) lab to practice the concepts above!
+And the [official Docker website](https://docs.docker.com/get-started/) has lots of great "getting started" learning resources.**

-### 4. Docker Orchestration
+### 5. Docker Orchestration

 Containerization has changed how we build and run applications.
 It allows apps to run consistently across different environments, from development laptops to production servers.
 However, as applications grow, managing many containers becomes challenging.